Professional Tree Mitigation in Tallahassee

 -

-Approved Removal and Replacement Work -- Once permits are issued, our crews perform the approved removals and install replacement trees at the designated locations, using species and caliper sizes that satisfy the mitigation requirements.
-We ensure that new plantings are properly sited for long-term success, considering soil conditions, drainage, sun exposure, and proximity to structures.
+Approved removal and replacement work.
+Once permits are issued, our crews perform the approved removals and install replacement trees at the designated locations, using species and caliper sizes that satisfy the mitigation requirements.
+We site new plantings for long-term success, considering soil conditions, drainage, sun exposure, and proximity to structures.

 -